Jofreylin/FILE_UPLOAD_API/README.md

 # File Upload API

-This is a .NET 7-based File Upload API, designed with the repository pattern and abstract factory to support various upload services.
+This is a .NET 7-based File Upload REST API, designed with the repository pattern and abstract factory to support various upload services.

 ## Features